tabularelf/doc-files/2.0.0/gettingstarted.md

 ```gml
 surf.Free();
 ```
-The Canvas struct itself will then be garbage collected, or can be reused.
+The Canvas struct itself will then be garbage collected once dereferenced, or can be reused.
 Otherwise, Canvas also contains it's own garbage collector, that works a very small amount inbetween frames, and frees up Canvas instances that have lost all references.